larius11/larius11.github.io/_posts/2017-09-02-First-Post.md

 ## What is my tip-of-the-week?

 If you have Windows 8, upgrade to Windows 10! **It is still free!** When trying to run Docker on my home computer (Which was running Windows 8) it complained that it needed to run on Windows 10.
 I know that some time ago Microsoft allowed for users to upgrade to Windows 10 for free but only for a limited time.
 However, after a quick google search, I found out that it is still possible to snatch this deal.
-Here is the link in case anyone needs it:
+Here is the link in case anyone needs it: [Windows Upgrade](https://www.microsoft.com/en-us/accessibility/windows10upgrade).